 - Learn French easily in context: read Kristin's vocabulary-rich memoirs: Words in a French Life and Blossoming in Provence

-Please forward this edition to a friend.
+Please forward this edition to a friend who loves French.

 Here is that honeycomb-turned-"lid" that I found in the pan, on top of the pure honey.
 Please put your honeycomb or beeswax project ideas (candles? furniture wax?) here, in the comments box.
 Jean-Marc is looking for things to do with beeswax and ways to use this precious natural "cake".
 Thanks!
 Flowers from Anne and Karen